6 min read Updated 18 May 2026

 Separate gambling from emotion management

-Identify what feelings trigger gambling (stress, boredom, loneliness) and build alternative responses: walk, call someone, exercise, journal.
+Identify the feelings that trigger gambling (stress, boredom, loneliness) and build alternative responses — walk, call someone, train, journal.
 Replace the reflex.

 Can't sleep?
 The gambling-insomnia link